 In the case you are facing the problem of debt collector harassment, you should know that many people are struggling with the same thing.
 However, luckily for you that are some things that you can do in order to stop the creditor from the harassment you and in that way protect your rights.
 The first thing that you need to do on that path is learning your rights under the FDCPA which is a short-term for Fair Debt Collection Practices Act.

 It applies to debt collectors who use interstate commerce to collect debts which includes collection agencies, debt buyers, as well as lawyers.
 Also, it applies to third-party creditors’ collection practices.
+Contrary to some debt collection experts, they uphold the highest level of professionalism throughout the collecting process.
+This represents a federal law that is protecting consumers from some types of debt collection practices.
 This represents a federal law that is protecting consumers from some types of debt collection practices.
 So, in the case a debt collector violates this act, you have the right to take legal action against him.
 There is even a chance that you can recover damages.
 Continue reading this article to find out what you can do.

 1. Things that Debt Collectors Are Not Allowed To Do